 Medical facilities for children in Kuala Lumpur

 Kuala Lumpur is home to good quality hospitals, many of which have excellent reputations.
 Most expats use paediatricians based in these hospitals for their children’s immunisations and health needs.
-In-patient and antenatal and postnatal care is also very good.
-As with many things, word-of-mouth is often the best way to find a practitioner.
+In-patient, antenatal and postnatal care are also excellent here.
+Word-of-mouth is often the best way to find a practitioner in the country.

 Parent networks in Kuala Lumpur

-There are many parent networks in Kuala Lumpur which can be a valuable source of information and support for expat families.
+There are many parent networks in Kuala Lumpur that can be valuable sources of information and support for expat families.
 Ibu Family Resource Group is a popular organisation that connects parents of local and expat children through playgroups, seminars and support groups.
 Many expat groups also have affiliated playgroups and parent networks.
 A lot of expat families live in condos, and these also provide excellent opportunities for meeting other parents and families from all over the world.

 Challenges for families in Kuala Lumpur

-It’s also worth bearing in mind that Kuala Lumpur occasionally experiences haze, brought about by annual forest fires in the region.
-The government is good at ensuring people are informed of pollution levels and instigates a school closure policy if it becomes a problem.
-However, instances of this are rare.
+It’s also worth remembering that Kuala Lumpur occasionally experiences haze, brought about by annual forest fires in the region.
+Luckily, the government is good at ensuring people are informed about pollution levels and a school-closure policy may be instigated if necessary.

 ►For more on educating your children in the city, see Education and Schools in Kuala Lumpur